HL7/fhir-bfdr/input/pagecontent/use_cases.md

 The data requirements for jurisdictional reporting of live births are based on the Birth Edit Specifications for the 2003 Proposed Revision of the U.S. Standard Certificate of Birth.

-The Jurisdication Live Birth use case is represented by the [Composition - Jurisdication Live Birth Report](StructureDefinition-Composition-jurisdiction-live-birth-report.html).
+The Jurisdiction Live Birth use case is represented by the [Composition - Jurisdiction Live Birth Report](StructureDefinition-Composition-jurisdiction-live-birth-report.html).

 ### Provider Fetal Death
 TODO: update